 "I am grateful to live in a place filled with a wide range of interesting people, rich history, and unmatched scenery," said Matheny.
 "It makes it easy to go to work every day, especially for a news operation like WBIR that values substance rather than sensationalism and is committed to educating, informing, and serving people with a 'Straight from the Heart' approach."

-Prior to joining WBIR, I spent three years reporting and anchoring in Columbia, Missouri, while I completed my master's degree at the Missouri School of Journalism at the University of Missouri.
-During graduate school I worked for KOMU-TV (NBC), ABC News in New York City as a Carnegie Fellow with the Brian Ross Investigative Team, and served as a reporter/producer for NPR affiliate KBIA-FM.
-I also discovered a love of teaching while instructing broadcast journalism classes at Mizzou.
+Prior to joining WBIR, Jim spent three years reporting and anchoring in Columbia, Missouri, while he completed a master's degree at the Missouri School of Journalism at the University of Missouri.
+During graduate school, he worked for KOMU-TV (NBC), ABC News in New York City as a Carnegie Fellow with the Brian Ross Investigative Team, and served as a reporter/producer for NPR affiliate KBIA-FM.
+Jim also discovered a love of teaching while instructing broadcast journalism classes at Mizzou.

-In a past life before making a career switch to journalist, I worked for several years with a research and education group in Research Triangle Park, NC, that provided internet, video, and computing services to all of the state's universities.
-My love of broadcasting started with my first job as a DJ at a small AM radio station when I was only 15-years-old.
-I wasn't old enough to drive, but I was apparently deemed old enough to fire up a radio station's transmitter in the morning and play records.
+Before making a career switch to journalist, Jim worked for several years with a research and education group in Research Triangle Park, NC, that provided internet, video, and computing services to all of the state's universities.
+His love of broadcasting started with a job as a disc jockey at a small AM radio station when he was only 15-years-old.
+Jim wasn't old enough to drive, but was apparently deemed old enough to fire up a radio station's transmitter in the morning and play records.

-When I'm not at work, I enjoy spending time with my wife and our dog, Duncan.
+When not at work, Jim enjoys spending time with his wife and their dog, Duncan.
 Other personal interests include the great live music scene in East Tennessee, computers, World War II aviation, craft breweries, and almost all sports.